How to Lower Your Credit Card Interest RatesAdvertiser Disclosure by Lucy Lazarony

 Not sure of your current credit standing?
-Use Credit.com’s Credit Report Card for your credit scores and an overview of your credit report, for free.
+Use Credit.com’s free Credit Report Card for your credit scores and an overview of your credit report.
 If you have a credit score of 700 or higher, you have good credit and deserve a low APR on your credit card interest rate.

 Take a look at the credit cards in your wallet and research the balance transfer offers from cards you currently carry.
 You may be able to lower your credit card interest rate by moving your balance to a card with a better interest rate.
 Even lowering your APR by three or five percent will save you money on finance charges.

 And one of the cards already in your wallet may be offering a great balance transfer deal with a rock-bottom interest rate for a year or more.
 But you won’t know unless you check.

 Keep your eye out for fees, though.
 You may pay a balance transfer fee of 2 to 5 percent on the balances you transfer to a low interest rate credit card.
 Some issuers may give you a choice of balance transfer offers, the lowest rate available may charge you a balance transfer fee and another higher rate balance transfer offer may not.